JackMFrampton/modular_snake_robot/README.md

 Modular Snake Robot - Mechatronics Project

 ## PLEASE NOTE:
 ● Not all code / videos are uploaded.
-Mostly only my own personal contributions to this project is posted here.
+Mostly only my own personal contributions to this project is posted here

 ● There is also a video of the linear actuators being tested on the latest prototype, you are welcome to ask and I can send it to you

 ● Due to COVID-19 pandemic, this project's timeline was cut in half.
 Certain objectives were not fully implemented or deployed

-● Because of this, the latest Python scripts are not ideal or efficient and can be improved a lot ● Despite these conditions I believe a lot was still achieved and the project shows future promise ● I have added a Demonstration Videos folder to show its current capabilities in different motion types
+● Because of this, the latest Python scripts are not ideal or efficient and can be improved a lot

+● Despite these conditions I believe a lot was still achieved and the project shows future promise

+● I have added a Demonstration Videos folder to show its current capabilities in different motion types

 ### Overview